bergesinstitute/graf-method/book-1-unit-1.md

 ### C, Q, Z and S

 - C sounds /k/ with A, O and U, and /θ/ or /s/ with E and I.
-- We use Qu to obtain the sound /k/ with E and I.
+- We use QU to obtain the sound /k/ with E and I.
 - The sound /θ/ is used only in Spain.
 In the rest of the world za, ce, ci, zo, zu would be pronounced /sa, se, si, so, su/.
 In Spain, it would be pronounced /θa, θe, θi, θo, θu/.

-> Note: In Spanish, we can never use Z with vowels E and I.
+> In Spanish, we don't really use Z with vowels E and I.

 #### Some words to pronounce